Butterscotch Leaf Piles Haystack Cookies

 Try adding Frosted Flakes or Chex cereal to the mix.

 Omit the leaf sprinkles if you don’t have any on hand.

 Swap out crunchy chow mein noodles for chopped miniature stick pretzels.

 - 1/2 Cup cinnamon morsels, or peanut butter morsels

 - 2 Cups Corn Flakes cereal, or Frosted Flakes

 - 1/2 Cup crunchy chow mein noodles, coarsely broken

-- In a small, microwave safe bowl combine butterscotch, cinnamon chips, and shortening.
+- In a small, microwave safe bowl combine butterscotch morsels, cinnamon morsels, and shortening.
 Heat through until melted (first for 60 seconds then tapering to 30 second increments until combined).

 - In a separate bowl combine cereal and broken up chow mein noodles.
 Pour butterscotch mixture over and stir.
 Drop by heaping tablespoons.
 Add sprinkles if desired.
-Once firm store in airtight container.
+Once firm store in airtight container up to 1 week.